wp-plugins/wh-debug/readme.txt

 = wh_debug($name, $value) =

-Adds $value to the options table with a 'wh_debug_' prefix.
+Adds $value to the options table with a 'wh_debug_'<timestamp> prefix.
 Does not interrupt the normal flow of operations.

 = wh_debug_hooks($hook_name, $echo=true) =